oVirt/ovirt-site/source/feature/networkpermissions.html.md

 ##### New Roles

-*   **NetworkUser** role should be created.
-It should be associated with the following groups: CONFIGURE_VM_NETWORK and PORT_MIRRORING.
+*   **VmNetworkUser** a new user role to be associated with the following groups: CONFIGURE_VM_NETWORK and CONFIGURE_TEMPLATE_NETWORK.
-    -   It should allow the user to create vnics attached to the subjected network and allow to listen to the network's traffic.
+    -   It should allow the user to create vnics attached to the subjected network or to update an existing vnic network.
-    -   It also should be associated with CONFIGURE_TEMPLATE_NETWORK when user has permission for the template entity.

 ##### Updated Roles